-You may be wondering, how laser printers work? each time you press that print button on your computer, and far from it being some kind of magical spell like something from the wizarding world of Harry Potter, there are actually complicated processes involving lasers, mirrors, carbon, static and heat.
-Read on to find out how laser printers work:
+Do you wonder how laser printers work?
+Far from it being some kind of magical spell, there are complicated processes involving lasers, mirrors, carbon, static and heat.
+Read on to find out how laser printers work and what they do.

 Find the full technical explanation here.